Ayushmishra05/SymKAN-TP-Transformer/README.md

-# SymKAN-TP-Transformer (Tensor-Product Transformer combined with SineKAN and Sympy)

-This Repository is part of SYMBA Project under GSoC 2025 Program
+This Repository is part of SYMBA Project under GSoC 2025 Program, This Repository contains Implementations of two architectures
+1. SymKAN-TP-Transformer
+2. SineKAN-MoE

+Find the Implementation of SineKAN-MoE in the `./src` directory or directly click this link **<a href = "https://github.com/Ayushmishra05/SymKAN-TP-Transformer/tree/main/src/SineKAN_MoE" style = "color:blue"> SineKAN-MoE </a>**
+# SymKAN-TP-Transformer (Tensor-Product Transformer combined with SineKAN)

 ## Project Structure
 ```